CorinneBean/Project_A_Team/README.md

 **How data was split into training and testing sets.**

-* Toget the train and test data,we consider the combined data from intake and outcome. (acc_intake_outcome.csv)
+* To get the train and test data,we consider the combined data from intake and outcome. (acc_intake_outcome.csv)
 * Age, Breed, Color, Intake type, Intake Condition & Outcome Type are considered.
 * We split our analysis for Dogs and Cats and their Success/Failure of getting Adopted/Return-to-Owner/Rto-Adopted.
 * Hot encoding is performed for each of above categories to get the data ready for ML.